How Much Does It Cost to Get New Roof Installed in New Jersey?

 When it’s time to get a new roof for your home or commercial property, you want expertly installed, high-quality roofing materials that will protect your house or business for many years.
 It’s also important to stay within your budget when having a new roof installed.
 Since most of us don’t purchase roofing very often, the process of selecting a reasonably priced and reputable roofing contractor can seem daunting.

-To arm you with the facts you need to make a well-informed decision about roofing, we consulted with Alex Barrantes, who has over a decade of experience as a top-rated professioanl New Jersey Roofing Contractor.
+To arm you with the facts you need to make a well-informed decision about roofing, we consulted with Alex Barrantes, who has over a decade of experience as a top-rated professional New Jersey Roofing Contractor.
 Alex owns the popular roofing company Montclair Roofing, which has an outstanding reputation for delivering high-quality services for the best value.
 Alex is known for his attention to detail and his team’s flawless completion of every project.
+We also connected with Ebarasito Ramirez from Pennsylvania Roofing Contractors, Excelsior to understand if geographical location impacted the cost of a new asphalt or metal roof installation.

 1. What Factors Affect the Price of a New Roof?